Daisy London: Charity Partnerships

 In August 2014, Daisy London worked with Princess Beatrice and Royal National Orthopedic Hospital (RNOH) on creating a charity bracelet to raise awareness for the RNOH where the Princess is a patron.

 Other charity actions include donations to the Tumaini Trust and Dress For Success, to benefit the women's charity headed by Mary Portas.

 Collaboration with Laura Whitmore

 Daisy London collaborated with presenter Laura Whitmore on a collection in October 2015.
-The collection was inspired by music and features the recurring shape of the plectrum throughout.
-In June 2016, new summer festival pieces were added to the main Laura Whitmore X Daisy collection.
+In June 2016, new summer festival pieces were added to the main Laura Whitmore x Daisy collection.